JesseTG/melonds-ds/CONTRIBUTING.md

 If building for the macOS architecture that your device uses, no extra flags are required.
-To produce a build for a specific arhitecture, pass `-DCMAKE_OSX_ARCHITECTURES:STRING=$ARCH` to the initial `cmake` command, where `$ARCH` is one of the following:
+To produce a build for a specific architecture, pass `-DCMAKE_OSX_ARCHITECTURES:STRING=$ARCH` to the initial `cmake` command, where `$ARCH` is one of the following: